How to Knit Part 1: How to Cast On

-My knitting journey starts long ago in a far away place.
-I found myself with little money, lots of time, and an entire slew of people I wanted to get gifts for come the impending Holiday Season.
+My knitting journey starts long ago in a far-away place.
+With little money, lots of time, and an entire slew of people I wanted to get gifts for come the impending Holiday Season, it was inevitable.
 I had always had an interest in knitting, but could never quite grasp it.

 Building a Foundation